What is osteosarcoma?

 - X-rays.
 X-rays of the tumor site and surrounding area look at size and extent of the tumor.
 X-rays of the chest and entire body (skeletal survey) look for spread of the tumor.

 - Surgical biopsy.
 This is the most accurate way of diagnosing and is done in all cases of osteosarcoma.
-Samples of the tumor will be removed by an orthopaedic (bone) surgeon and then examined closely under a microscope by a pathologist.
+Samples of the tumor will be removed by an orthopedic (bone) surgeon and then examined closely under a microscope by a pathologist.

 - Bone scan.
 A small amount of radioactive dye is injected into a blood vessel and the body is then scanned to detect any tumor in other bones.